1. Executive Summary

 Moving to a centralized web-based administrative platform will enable Smith Consulting to manage its employee payroll systems and administrative functions in a seamless and consolidated manner.
 This technology migration will reduce overhead costs associated with the large workforce currently required to manage these tasks.
 De-centralized employees will have more autonomy to manage their payroll elections, training, reporting, and various other administrative tasks.
 The company will also benefit from more timely and accurate financial reporting as a result of our regional managers’ ability to enter and continuously update their financial metrics.
 This real time access reduces errors, improves cycle time, and is readily available to any authorized user.

-This section summarizes the approach for how the project will address the business problem.
+This section of our business case template summarizes the approach for how the project will address the business problem.
 This section should also describe how desirable results will be achieved by moving forward with the project.

 Various options and alternatives were analyzed to determine the best way to leverage technology to improve the business processes and reduce the overhead costs within Smith Consulting.
 The approach described herein allows us to meet our corporate objectives of continuously improving efficiency, reducing costs, and capitalizing on technology.
 The recommended WP Project will methodically migrate the data and functions of our current mainframe system to our new web-based platform in order to preserve data integrity and allow adequate time to train all employees and managers on their responsibilities and respective administrative functions.
 The web-based platform is compatible with all other current IT systems and will improve the efficiency and accuracy of reporting throughout the company.
 Some of the ways that this technology will achieve its desired results are: